MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 Getting good at estimates and having predictable team velocities are useful team goals for [process improvement](#process-improvement).

-#### Update your Features board
+### Update your Features board

-With a forecast of when a feature will ship, you can update each feature's iteration path.
+With a forecast of when a feature ships, you can update each feature's iteration path.
 Quickly assign values to a feature by adding those fields to the card on the Kanban board as shown in the following image.

 :::image type="content" source="media/best-practices/features-board-iteration-path-updates.png" alt-text="Screenshot of Features board with updated iteration paths.":::

-#### Milestone planning
+### Milestone planning

 Milestone markers aren't used in Azure Boards work tracking, except for Delivery Plans.
 [Delivery Plans](plans/review-team-plans.md) provide a calendar view and allow you to define a milestone marker.
 However, you can use one or more of the following options to mark a work item as a milestone:
-- Simply prepend or append the word **Milestone** in the title of your work item
+- Prepend or append the word **Milestone** in the title of your work item
 - [Add a work item tag](./queries/add-tags-to-work-items.md) labeled **Milestone**
 - [Add a custom field](../organizations/settings/work/customize-process-field.md) labeled **Milestone** and populate it with a pick list of milestones
 - [Link work items](./backlogs/add-link.md) using the Predecessor/Successor or Related link type to a milestone work item
 - [Assign a milestone work item to the sprint](./sprints/assign-work-sprint.md) in which it's targeted for completion.

 ## Manage dependencies

 In Microsoft Project, you manage tasks that depend on the completion of other tasks by linking them.
 To manage dependencies in Azure Boards, you can add similar linking by adding Predecessor/Successor link types to work items.
 You add these links from the Add link dialog for a work item.

 ### Add link dialog